Ayurveda meets acupressure mat - Dr. Webering interviewed on sciatic pain

 Jathara Parivartanasana - Crocodile/Twist lying down

-Come to the supine position.
-Place the feet on the mat in front of the buttocks at about hip-width.
-Bring the hands to the floor and then lift the buttocks a little and place them a little further to the left on the mat.
-Now lower your knees to the right side.
-Now stretch your arms away from your body at right angles.
-The palms face the floor.
+Lie on your back.
+Place your feet about hip-width apart on the mat in front of your buttocks.
+Place your hands on the floor and then lift your buttocks a little and place them a little further to the left on the mat.
+Now let your knees sink to the right side.
+Now stretch your arms away from your body at a right angle.
+Your palms should be facing the floor.
 Look to the left.
-Make sure that both shoulders rest on the floor.
-If this is not possible, place a pillow or blanket under your knees.
-Pad your knees high enough so that your left shoulder can come back to the floor.
+Make sure that both shoulders are resting on the floor.
+If this is not possible, place a Pillow or a blanket under your knees.
+Pad your knees high enough so that your left shoulder can return to the floor.

 Crocodile/Twist lying down - Here consciously release the knees towards the floor and notice the twist in the spine.